Stacking MOTS-c & Tesamorelin with Retatrutide

 Why Retatrutide Is Different

-Retatrutide engages three receptors at strengths no natural combination produces: GIP much harder than your body's own (the dominant arm), GLP-1 softer (less nausea), and glucagon softer still.
-The third receptor — glucagon — is what separates retatrutide from its predecessors.
+Retatrutide engages three receptors at strengths no natural combination produces: GIP much harder than the body's own (the dominant arm), GLP-1 softer (less nausea), and glucagon softer still.
+The third receptor — glucagon — separates retatrutide from its predecessors.

 Glucagon receptor activation actively mobilizes stored fat.
 The liver is signaled to oxidize its existing triglyceride stores rather than relying on a caloric deficit to drain them passively.
 Sanyal 2024 confirmed this directly: β-hydroxybutyrate (the biomarker for hepatic fatty-acid oxidation) rose +93% at 4 mg and +181% at 12 mg — the signature of active glucagon-driven lipid mobilization, not a downstream consequence of weight loss.